 Rules & Criteria

-- The subject of the essay must be concerned with an aspect of church monuments of any period in Britain or abroad.
+- The subject of the essay must be a monument, or related form of commemoration, in a church or churchyard, of any period or location.

 - The essay and its endnotes should be word-processed and employ the house style of the journal Church Monuments.
-A copy of the style sheet is available on application to the Editor (see the website, or back covers of Church Monuments or the CMS Newsletter ).
+A copy of the style sheet is available on the CMS website at http://churchmonumentssociety.org/publications/contribute or on application to the Editors (see below).

 - The Church Monuments Society cannot be held responsible for the loss of any material submitted for this prize.